hcholab/sfkit/docs/source/tutorial.rst

     Note that this assumes your auth_key.txt is in the current directory.
 If it is not, you will need to change the path accordingly.
 See :doc:`installation` for more information on running sfkit with docker.

 This will authenticate your VM with the website.
 It does this by making a request to the website, which can authenticate you based on the key that you downloaded.
-If you get a message saying "Successfully authenticated!", then you are good to go.
+If you get a message saying "Successfully authenticated", then you are good to go.

 2. Run